Royal Palm (train): Post-war winter schedule

 The amenities provided on the Royal Palm were gradually curtailed as Southern Railway attempted to reduce operating losses.
 The train was discontinued in segments - first between Jacksonville and Valdosta, Georgia, in 1966 when the diner and sleeper were dropped - but the Palm carried its coach-lounge right up to the end of its long career.
-However, passengers wishing to travel south of Valdosta could switch at Atlanta to take the Atlantic Coast Line Railroad's (and from 1967-1969, the Seaboard Coast Line Railroad's) Dixie Flyer to continue the trip to Jacksonville, as the SCL advertised on its timetable connections to the Southern's #3/#4 (The Royal Palm).
+However, passengers wishing to travel south of Valdosta could switch at Atlanta to take the Atlantic Coast Line Railroad's (and from 1967 to 1969, the Seaboard Coast Line Railroad's) Dixie Flyer to continue the trip to Jacksonville, as the SCL advertised on its timetable connections to the Southern's #3/#4 (The Royal Palm).

 Ironically, the Royal Palm name was kept even though the train no longer served Florida, where royal palms thrived on the lower East Coast.
 In the summer of 1967, the two-car remnant of the once-proud sunliner was discontinued south of Atlanta, then the section between Somerset, Kentucky, and Dalton, Georgia, was cut, leaving two disconnected trains, which were finally discontinued in 1970.

 The Southern Railway did not join Amtrak in 1971, at which time it had only four remaining passenger trains.
 These were the Southern Crescent, the Piedmont Limited, and two unnamed runs, one each in North Carolina and Virginia; the latter three were dropped in 1975.

 The Southern Railway finally ended passenger operations on January 31, 1979, and joined Amtrak, with its only remaining train being the Crescent.